 Just a side note, if the .com is unavailable then there is a good chance you do not want to purchase that domain name because most people that are attempting to view your website will type in the .com before going to your alternative domain.
 Whether it be .net, .info, .org or any other variation.

-If you have additional domain names that are actually redirecting to your other domain name, ensure that you’re using a 301 redirect instead of mirroring one domain with a 302 redirect.
+If you have additional domain names that are redirecting to your other domain name, ensure that you’re using a 301 redirect instead of mirroring one domain with a 302 redirect.
 This will prohibit search engines from confusing your content as merely a duplicate and messing with your SEO.